glowkeeper/heroku-client-server-test/README.md

 For the [Heroku](https://dashboard.heroku.com/apps) deployment to work, you must visit _Account Settings_ in your Heroku account (you have one of those, right?) and scroll to the bottom until you see _API Key_.
 Copy this key.
 Now go to your cloned project's repository on GitHub.
 Go to _Settings_, _Secrets_ and click on _New repository secret_.
 Then enter _HEROKU_API_KEY_ as the name and paste the copied API Key as the value.

 Finally, configure your [GitHub Actions](https://docs.github.com/en/actions)  workflow configuration file, [](/.github/workflows/main.yml); there, change the value for _heroku\_app\_name_ to some unique name for your Heroku application (it must be unique otherwise your app will fail to deploy), and change _heroku\_email_ to your email address.

+## Run Locally

+Type `npm run build` to build the react app on your local machine.
+Type `npm run devstart` to run the express server.
+Type `npm run lint` to run the linter.

 ## Maintainer